Commencement Housing Assistant

 - Residency Standing: Candidates are required to have completed one full semester as a student of Emory University by the time of employment.

 - Physical Ability: Due to the nature of this position, students must be able to complete physical tasks, such as repeatedly moving housing furniture and making beds.

 - Other Qualifications: Graduating seniors and current Resident Advisors are NOT able to apply for this position, as it conflicts with their other responsiblities and events over Commencement Weekend.
 Due to the nature of this position, holding another job or internship currently while employed as a CHA is quite difficult.
-Please contact Kyle Griffith (email@example.com) to discuss this possibility early in the application process.
+Please contact Ambra Yarbrough (email@example.com) to discuss this possibility early in the application process.

 Back to Top

-Spring Training: In addition, all CHAs are required to attend Spring Staff Training on Sunday, April 21, 2013 (5:30pm - 7:30pm) and Monday, April 22 (7:00pm - 9:30pm).
+Spring Training: In addition, all CHAs are required to attend Spring Staff Training on Monday, April 20 (7:00pm - 9:30pm) and Sunday, April 26, 2015 (5:30pm - 7:30pm).
 Training will cover in-community training, an informal social, and some administrative work.
-Attendance at both trainings is mandatory for consideration for the position.
+Attendance is MANDATORY for the entirety of BOTH trainings.